tarashakhurana/detecting-invisible-people/README.md

 This repository contains code for *Detecting Invisible People*.
-We extend the original [DeepSORT](https://github.com/nwojke/deep_sort) algorithm to reason about the localization of people while they are completely occluded.
+We extend the original [DeepSORT](https://github.com/nwojke/deep_sort) algorithm to localize people even while they are completely occluded in a video.
 See the [arXiv preprint](https://arxiv.org/abs/2012.08419) for more information.

 ## Dependencies